 The Dodd-Frank Act expands the U.S. Federal government's presence in insurance oversight, streamlines state-based regulation of reinsurance and non-admitted insurance and establishes a new Federal Insurance Office with powers over most lines of insurance other than health insurance.
 The Federal Insurance Office is authorized to gather data and information to monitor aspects of the insurance industry, identify issues in the regulation of insurers about insurance matters, and pre-empt state insurance measures under certain circumstances.
-As the Dodd-Frank Act calls for numerous studies and contemplates further regulation, its future impact on HIIG's results of operations or financial position cannot be determined at this time.
+Although the Dodd-Frank Act was enacted on July 20, 2010, it is still subject to the rules and regulations promulgated by U.S. regulators, and while some of these rules have been finalized, others have not, leading to uncertainty regarding implementation.
+Additionally, on June 8, 2017, the U.S. House of Representatives passed the Financial CHOICE Act ("FCA"), which, if enacted, would repeal many of the Dodd-Frank Act's provisions.
+The U.S. Senate has yet to vote on the FCA and is in fact crafting its own bill in response.
+The Dodd-Frank Act already calls for numerous studies and contemplates further regulation, but with the FCA and Senate's potential bill pushing for revision, its future impact on HIIG's results of operations or financial position cannot be determined at this time.

 The United States Patient Protection and Affordable Care Act (the "PPACA"), which impacts HIIG's MSL business, began to be implemented at the state and federal levels in 2010.
-The new administration and Congress in the United States are looking to make changes to or repeal the PPACA.
-While it is believed that there will be some changes, at this point, the ramifications of these changes are too speculative to quantify.
-As a result, it is unclear how HIIG's MSL business will be impacted in the long-term.
-Westaim
+Certain legislative changes to and regulatory changes under the PPACA have occurred in the 115th U.S. Congress.
+The Tax Cuts and Jobs Act, enacted on December 22, 2017, eliminated the shared responsibility payment for individuals who fail to maintain minimum essential coverage, commonly referred to as the individual mandate, beginning in 2019.
+Additional legislative changes to and regulatory changes under the PPACA remain possible, however at this point, the ramifications of these changes are too speculative to quantify.
+As a result, it is unclear how HIIG's MSI business will be impacted in the long-term.